 The original ending of Hannah Montana was an All Just a Dream scenario.
 The show was revealed to be the dream of a young Miley Cyrus.
 Thanks to Executive Meddling it was thought to be too confusing for children and the ending was changed to Miley giving up the movie in Paris to attend college with Lilly...
 The original ending however was later added as a alternate ending in the Final Season DVD set.

 Power Rangers S.P.D. got hit especially hard; Executive Meddling caused a good chunk of the budget to go into the final episodes, meaning Disney didn't have enough money to hire an actual actor to play the Sixth Ranger.
 Their solution?
 Come up with some contrived plot about him being a time traveler who manifested as a ball of light when not morphed, and just get a voice actor to play him.
 Sam only ever appears as a stuntman in the ranger suit or as the CGI ball of light, making interaction between him and the other characters exceedingly awkward; the creative team was apparently so frustrated that they just wrote around him more often than not, and probably would have sent him back to the future, if not for Stock Footage constraints.
 Fans despised this move, even before the Grand Finale threw in the sucker punch of Sam appearing unmorphed for about two seconds before returning to the future.
-Sam rivals Cousin Oliver Justin as one of the most unpopular characters in the franchise's eighteen-year history.
+Sam rivals Cousin Oliver Justin as one of the most unpopular characters in the franchise's twenty-year history.
 It's been pointed out that at least Justin was a character, as Sam was treated like a weapon or a Zord.

 The short-lived E! reality show Living Lohan, which centered around the lives of Lindsay Lohan's family (though Lindsay herself never appeared in the show ((she was heard on the phone in one episode)) supposedly because she thought it was exploitive and wanted no part of it) ended because the producers started demanding the family to do more "crazy" things for the sake of drama, like Dina faking being pregnant and Michael Jr cheating on his girlfriend, which did not go over well with Dina, she refused the demands and quickly ended the show.